jlittle22/learn-programming/web.md

 You've already learned that fact if you ever studied significant figures in science.
 The notation `5` communicates less information than the notation `5.0`, even though the two values are mathemtically equal. `5.0` is more precise than `5`.

 And just like _appropriate_ precision can improve the clarity of your communication, it can also improve the clarity of your _thinking_.
 If your brain deeply understands precise definitions for technical terms, you're able to use them to reason precisely.
 Reasoning with precise terms that represent abstract concepts is faster than reasoning about the abstract concepts themselves.
-Terms (i.e. names for things) are cognitive short-cuts that allow our brains to abstract (yes, like [abstraction](https://en.wikipedia.org/wiki/Abstraction)) away complexity and simplify our thought processes.
+Terms (i.e. names for things) are cognitive short-cuts that allow our brains to abstract (yes, like <a target="_blank" href="https://en.wikipedia.org/wiki/Abstraction">abstraction</a>) away complexity and simplify our thought processes.

 An anesthesiologist might think: